quider/jsChat/readme.txt

 ﻿=== ConverseJS ===
 Contributors: camaran
 Donate link: http://www.chatme.im
-Tags: chat, converse, xmpp, jabber, chatme
-Requires at least: 3.8
+Tags: chat, converse, xmpp, jabber, chatme, irc Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 1.5.1
+Stable tag: 1.5.2

 Converse.js is an open source webchat client, that runs in the browser and can be integrated into any website.